 And frankly, the clumsily-retrofitted Tolkein’s “One Ring” rip-off in DHs, which was not overtly carried over to either the Cup or the Diadem, and only spliced onto the Locket — which upon our first introduction had been passed from hand to hand all around #12 without incident — at the last minute, made the story a lot cheesier than it had any authentic need to be.

-Particularly when you consider that the Locket apparently had no noticeable effect whatsoever upon Umbridge who had had it in her possession for over a year by the time the trio got it off her.
+Not to mention throwing consistency out the window when you consider that the Locket apparently had no noticeable effect whatsoever upon Umbridge who had had it in her possession for over a year by the time the trio got it off her.
 It didn’t even affect her ability to cast a Patronus.
 I mean, stop and think.
 Do you believe that Tom Riddle was able to cast a Patronus?
 Or that his Patronus would have been a Persian cat?

 Frankly, I'm a bit more bemused that Dolores Umbridge was able to cast a Patronus.

 Of course, once I had traveled a good deal farther down the tangled up backstory track I also thought of a very likely reason for why Tom might have wanted to leave a booby-trap in the ruins of the Gaunt hovel, but I won’t go into that here.
-That is described in the “O, the Times are Out of Joint!” essay, as well as the one specifically about Albus.
+That is described in the ‘O, the Times are Out of Joint!’ essay, as well as the one specifically about Albus.

 • • • •